open-cloud/open-cloud.github.io.old/archguide.md

   - Bound to a set of Slices that collectively implement the Service.

-  - Bound to a set of Controllers that repesents the service's control interface.
+  - Bound to a set of Controllers that represents the service's control interface.

   - Bound to a set of other Services upon which it depends.